-Led by Kristina Anderson-Teixeira and Alyssa Terrell.
-Kristina is a forest ecologist at the Smithsonian's Conservation Biology Institute's (SCBI) Conservation Ecology Center and at the Smithsonian Tropical Research Institute's Center for Tropical Forest Science.
+Led by Kristina Anderson-Teixeira.
+Krista is a forest ecologist at the Smithsonian's Conservation Biology Institute's (SCBI) Conservation Ecology Center and at the Smithsonian Tropical Research Institute's Center for Tropical Forest Science.
 She leads the ecosystems and climate research initiative for the Center for Tropical Forest Science - Forest Global Earth Observatory.
-She was recently selected for the Presidential Early Career Award for Scientists and Engineers (PECASE).
 Her research focuses on interactions of forest ecosystems worldwide with Earth's changing climate.
-Alyssa Terrell, recipient of a VNPS grant, is leading the tree mortality census this year, and will help lead the tour.